mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

  [@sannino_formative_2016; @engestrom_methodological_2014]

 The concept of germ cell is explore later in more detail in Chapter 5.

+## Development in activity theory and ( comparisons with design-based research)

+### Development in AT  / Intro to this section

+### What is DBR

+Design based research (DBR) is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
+The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].

+Hay describes DBR thus "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001] p.
+3. Thus the broad claims are in alignment with wider socio cultural approaches.

+Penuel [-@penuel_emerging_2014] describes design based researchers as an eclectic in approach but that there are calls for more formalisation.

+One of the key motivations of this approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources [@cobb_design_2003].

+As explored in the introduction the definition of DBR is evolving.
+Sandoval notes critique from some of the diverse methods at use [-@sandoval_conjecture_2014], but notes the alignment of approaches namely, "the joint pursuit of practical improvement and theoretical refinement; cycles of design, enactment, analysis, and revision; and attempts to link processes of enactment to outcomes of interest"

+There are different strands of DBR some of which holder closer to the lab based approaches that DBR was initially conceived of to transcend [@brown_design_1992]

 ### Outline of the guiding principles of DBR and formative interventions